 - Data migration.
 This is when your current software vendor extracts patient data and exports it as files that can then be imported into the new EMR.
-Edmunds says this is the “biggest surprise cost” for buyers, as vendors can charge $30,000 to $50,000 for the service.
+This is often a surprise cost for buyers, as vendors can charge between $30,000 and $50,000 for the service.

 - Training.
 Depending on how extensive staff training for the new system is, it can cost nothing at all or several thousand dollars.
-These days, vendors have a wealth of free online training materials, such as webinars and how-to videos, that can help cut down on costs.
+These days, vendors provide a wealth of free online training materials, such as webinars and how-to videos, that can help cut down on costs.
 However, you might find it worthwhile to bring in an implementation specialist to get your staff up to speed as soon as possible in order to reduce costly downtime.

 - (Initial) productivity losses.
 You’ll likely lose some speed as you get used to charting and entering data into a new system.
 This could result in seeing fewer patients per day and a temporary dip in profits.
 It’s a good idea to set aside up to three months of capital to ensure your finances stay healthy during the transition.

-Now that you know what to expect when it comes to EMR pricing and costs, you may be curious to know what your competitors paid for their systems.
+Now that you know what to expect when it comes to EMR pricing and costs, you may be curious to know how much your competitors paid for their systems.
 Software Advice gives you a peek into doctors’ EMR budgets to help you validate or adjust your financial planning.

 Every year, our expert software advisors speak with thousands of medical practices looking for the right software.
 We analyzed a sample of our most recent interactions to bring you this data.

 Practitioners told our advisors how much they’re willing to spend on a best-of-breed EMR systemA best-of-breed EMR system, excluding setup costs.
 Here are their responses, broken up by practice size.

-(Note: The practices surveyed are budgeting for monthly subscription-based EMRs, unless otherwise noted.)
+(Note: The practices surveyed are budgeting per provider, per month for subscription-based EMRs, unless otherwise noted.)

 Conclusion: 3 key EMR pricing takeaways